FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

   - FNCS2

 It will be assumed that you will be installing all software into
-$HOME/FNCS2-install.
+$HOME/FNCS2_install.
 Doing so will greatly simplify the steps of this tutorial since we can set $LD_LIBRARY_PATH and $PATH accordingly, as well as any other needed installation paths while building many of the involved software packages.

+If you install this software along with GridLAB-D and NS-3 in Fedora, you have to check whether or not the library files of all these software are created in the same "lib" folder of FNCS2_install.
+During installation of NS-3 in Fedora, another folder "lib64" might be created and all library files of NS-3 could be created in that folder.
+However, library files of GridLAB-D and FNCS2 might be created in the folder "lib".
+In that case, you have to set $LD_LIBRARY_PATH accordingly.

 In fact, now would be a good time to set a shortcut environment variable, like so:

 ```
-export FNCS2_INSTALL="$HOME/FNCS2-install"
+export FNCS2_INSTALL="$HOME/FNCS2_install"
 ```

 NOTE: You could, in theory, change this to point to wherever you wish to